oslabs-beta/ShieldQL/README.md

 ## Features

-- shieldqlConfig: A Javascript function that allows you to configure sanitizeQuery parameters and creates a secret for each role in the shieldql.json file, storing all of this information in the .env file
+- shieldqlConfig: A Javascript function that allows you to configure sanitizeQuery parameters and creates a secret for each role in the shieldql.json file, storing all of this information in the .env file and the process.env object
-  - Where to use: Recommended use is next to importation of shieldQL functionality in main server file (similar to dotenv.config()), NOT in any
+  - Where to use: Recommended use is next to importation of shieldQL functionality in main server file (similar to dotenv.config())
-  - Accepts 3 parameters:
+  - shieldqlConfig accepts 3 params: strictShieldQL (a boolean), maxDepthShieldQL (a number), and maxLengthShieldQL (a number), which are used to configure sanitizeQuery (see sanitizeQuery for more details)
     - strictShieldQL: (default false) boolean value that determines whether or not sanitizeQuery will be run on strict mode or not
-    - maxDepthShieldQL: (default 10) integer that establishes the upper bound for the maximum depth of a graphQL query
+    - maxDepthShieldQL: (default 10) number that establishes the upper bound for the maximum depth of a graphQL query
-    - maxLengthShieldQL: (default 2000) integer that establishes the upper bound for total characters in a graphQL query
+    - maxLengthShieldQL: (default 2000) number that establishes the upper bound for total characters in a graphQL query
-- loginLink:
+- loginLink: Express middleware function that authenticates the client, creates a jwt access token, and stores it as a cookie on the client's browser to authorize future graphQL queries and mutations aligned with the user's role-based permissions described in the shieldql.json file
   - NOTE: Access token expires after one day
 - createSecrets:
 - sanitizeQuery:
 - validateUser: Express middleware function that verifies that the client making a graphQL query or mutation is authorized to do so through jwt verification

   - Assumes that res.locals.role has already been populated with the user's role (that matches roles defined in the shieldql.json file) by a previous middleware function

 - SanitizeQuery works even if shieldqlConfig is never invoked, although if used without shieldqlConfig, default parameters will be used (strictmode set to false, maxDepth set to 10, maxLength set to 2000)